Carbon-for-Developers/carbon-sdks/go/docs/ConfluenceAuthentication.md

 ### NewConfluenceAuthentication

-`func NewConfluenceAuthentication(source interface{}, accessToken string, subdomain string, ) *ConfluenceAuthentication`
+`func NewConfluenceAuthentication(source string, accessToken string, subdomain string, ) *ConfluenceAuthentication`

 NewConfluenceAuthentication instantiates a new ConfluenceAuthentication object This constructor will assign default values to properties that have it defined,